background

 An ISMS is more than just the hardware and software you use to keep information safe.
 It’s an entire set of rules that govern how you use information.
 This includes how you store and retrieve it, how you assess and mitigate risks, and how you continuously improve data security.

-If an independent auditor affirms that your company’s ISMS meets the standards, you are ISO 27001 certified.
+If an independent, accredited auditor affirms that your company’s ISMS meets the standards, your company achieves ISO 27001 certification.

 Certification comes with a whole host of perks.

-Most importantly, though, you’ll have a system that you and all of your partners can trust.
+Most importantly, though, you’ll have a framework that your team and all of your partners can trust.

 What is the purpose of ISO 27001 certification?

-ISO created ISO 27001 to counter increasingly sophisticated attacks against information systems.
-To protect valuable private data, companies needed to hold themselves to a comprehensive set of rigorous security standards.
+ISO created ISO/IEC 27001 to counter increasingly sophisticated attacks on information systems and to establish a comprehensive benchmark for information security management.

 Is ISO 27001 certification mandatory?